 - a.
-The flame status, airflow switch, LWCO switch, water pressure switch and other safety switches are continually monitored for proper state. - b.
+The flame status, airflow switch, LWCO switch, and other safety switches are continually monitored for proper state. - b.
 The High Limit sensor is confirmed to read below the High Limit setpoint. - c.
 The temperature of water in the tank is compared to the temperature control set point to determine when to begin firing in heating mode. - d.
 The water heater remains in heating mode and, with extended operation, condensation begins to fill the condensation trap and drain line; (a normally operating booster heater does not create condensation).
 The water heater stops firing when the tank water temperature matches the temperature control set point. - e.
 The gas valve(s) are immediately disabled. - f.
 A Blower Post-purge is completed and the control proceeds to Standby mode. - 8.
 Integral Circulating Pump The circulating pump is controlled independently of the call-for-heat. - a.
 When the main control switch is turned on, the control system will continuously monitor the water temperature in the tank and attempt to maintain a uniform water temperature within the tank by using the integral circulating pump. - b.
-If the temperature sensed in the tank drops 5 degrees or more below the temperature setpoint, the pump is energized and a pump circulator icon will illuminate on the control display touch screen. - c.
-The operation of the integral circulating pump may occur before, during or after the call-for-heat period.
+Default settings, when the temperature sensed in the tank drops 5 degrees or more below the temperature setpoint, the pump is energized and a pump circulator icon will illuminate on the control display touch screen. - c.
+The operation of the integral circulating pump may occur before, during or after the call-for-heat period. - d.
+Setpoint of the pump is by default dependent (DIP) on the heaters setpoint, but the control can be configured for specific setpoint for the pump.
+PUMP SETPOINT parameter.